 - Professional presentations

 How much will they cost?

-This is a brand new initiative, so there are many unanswered questions.
-We expect to offer exam-based badges at no additional cost beyond the cost of the exam itself.
-Individual instructional area badge exams will initially be offered for $3.00 (member), $4.95 (non-member) from our online store.
-When developed, course level badges based on an exam only will be $5.00 (member) and $7.95 (non-member).
+This is a brand new initiative, so there are some unanswered questions.
+We offer exam-based badges at no additional cost beyond the cost of the exam itself.
+Individual instructional area badge exams are currently offered from our online store for $3.47 (member), $4.95 (non-member).
+Course level badges based on an exam only are currently $5.57 (member) and $7.95 (non-member) from our online store.
 Eventually, badges that require a level of documentation beyond testing will require a fee to underwrite the associated costs.
 We anticipate a range of pricing for badges that include significant authentic assessment and/or projects.
 The pricing structure for ASK exams and end-of-program exams will remain with the added advantage that a digital badge will be available for students who meet the criteria for passing those exams.